Zero to AI Blog

 Why it matters:

-Real Kiwi examples (start small, stack wins)
+Real Kiwi examples: start small, stack wins

-• You record quick notes → ChatGPT makes a 7-day plan with break sizes and reasons.
+You record quick notes and ChatGPT makes a 7-day plan with break sizes and reasons.
+Add covers and weather, and it flags paddocks to rest or bring forward.

-• Outcome: More even residuals; ~0.3–0.5 kgDM/cow/day less wastage.
-Across the herd, that’s real dollars.
+Outcome: More even residuals and around 0.3 to 0.5 kgDM/cow/day less wastage.
+Across the herd, that is real dollars.

-Example B — Fert timing (Mid)
+Example B: Fert timing

-• You get 3 options with a pick and why.
+You paste dates, soil test, price and rain window.
+You get three options with a pick and why.

-Example C — SCC & mastitis (Mid)
+Example C: SCC and mastitis

-• You get two prevention steps to try this fortnight.
+You paste SCC trend, paddocks and weather.
+You get two prevention steps to try this fortnight.

-Example D — Cash & feed (Advanced)
+Example D: Cash and feed

-• Outcome: Early, calm decisions, not rushed expensive ones.
+Outcome: Early, calm decisions, not rushed expensive ones.

-Prompts you can copy (edit the [bits])
+Prompts you can copy

-Rotation plan (Beginner)
+Rotation plan Beginner

 I’m a NZ dairy farmer.
 Herd [###], target residual [###].
 Notes from paddock walk: [paste].
 Make a 7-day grazing plan: paddock order, break sizes, and a one-line reason for each.
 Keep it short and practical.

-Fert timing (Mid)
+Fert timing Mid-track

 Last N by paddock: [list].
 Soil tests (summary): [bullets].
 Price/kg N: [$].
 Rain window: [dates].
 Give 3 options: maintain, reduce 10%, delay 2 weeks.
 List pros/cons and likely impact.
 Pick one and explain in plain English.

-SCC pattern (Mid)
+SCC pattern Mid-track

 Bulk SCC by week: [numbers].
 Mastitis cases + paddocks: [list].
 Weather notes: [short].
 Spot any patterns and give 2 prevention steps we can try this fortnight, with cost/effort noted (low/med/high).

-90-day forecast (Advanced)
+90-day forecast Advanced

 Herd: [###], last 12 months milk curve: [brief], average pasture growth: [#/day], feed plan: [summary], milk price range: [$A–$B].
 Forecast next 90 days (best/expected/worst).
 List top 3 levers and trigger points.